 When you fight with the light line like PE2.0, you don’t want to put on no more than 5.0kg drag.

-Your line may hold more than 5kg for the straight tension, (Shimano EX8 PE2.0 is 40lb or 18kg class), but there are other considerations you should pay.
+Your line may hold more than 5kg for the straight tension, (Shimano EX8 PE2.0 is 40lb or 18kg class), but there are other considerations you should keep in mind.

-- Max drag is measured when the line is loaded to maximum on the spool.
-In the actual fight, your line is out of the spool for the depth where the fish is.
+- Drag is measured when the line is loaded full on the spool.
+The actual drag weight increases when the line load is less.
+For example, set the drag at 5kg when the line is fully loaded.
+In the actual fight, much of your line is out of the spool.
 Your line load is less in diameter.
 Your spool is harder to be dragged to turn.
-It means the line will be tensioned by far more than 5kg when the spool starts to turn.
+It means the line will be holding the tension far more than 5kg.

 - PE line is strong for straight tensions.
 But it’s very weak for frictions.
 You would only need less than 1kg to break the line by friction.
 When the drag is on, the line out of the spool will be holding the straight tension, but the line on the spool may be holding the friction.
 This is why the line needs to be spooled as tight as possible, and the line needs to be loaded as neatly as possible so that the line is not crossing the one underneath to create frictions.
 Fluffy load or crossed load can easily snap.